vapor/docs/testing/modules.md

 Testing a Vapor app gets tricky, and requires some maneuvering of your app targets.

+> [WARNING] Technically this is only necessary if you plan to run your tests on Linux.
+You can keep your tests in the same module if you want to only run your tests from the command line using `vapor test`

 ## **Step 1:** Update Package.swift

 To start, you need to split up your Vapor project into a target called `App`, and a target called `AppLogic`.
 The App module will only include a `main.swift`, and your `AppLogic` will contain the actual logic for the app.